yourSpaceOfficial/yourSpace.github.io/README.md

 # yourSpace
-Chrome Extension, soon to be avaliable for all Chrome users
+Chrome Extension, avaliable for all Chrome users everywhere.